netdata/netdata/docs/monitor/view-active-alarms.md

 ## View active alarms in the Netdata Agent

-Find the bell 🔔 icon in the top navigation bring up a modal that shows currently raised alarms, all running alarms, and the alarms log.
+Find the bell 🔔 icon in the top navigation to bring up a modal that shows currently raised alarms, all running alarms, and the alarms log.
 Here is an example of a raised `system.cpu` alarm, followed by the full list and alarm log:

 ![Animated GIF of looking at raised alarms and the alarm log](https://user-images.githubusercontent.com/1153921/80842482-8c289500-8bb6-11ea-9791-600cfdbe82ce.gif)